-Interest charges begin on the date the loan is disbursed and end when the loan is paid in full.
-For Subsidized loans, the federal government pays your interest charges while you attend school at least half-time, for 6 months after you leave school, and while you have a deferment on your loan.
+For Direct Subsidized Loans, the federal government pays your interest charges while you attend school at least half-time, for six (6) months after you leave school, and while you have a deferment on your loan.
 You must pay all other interest charges on your subsidized loan.
-You must pay all interest charges on your Unsubsidized Direct loans.
-You have the option to pay the interest charges on your unsubsidized loan while in school.
+You must pay all interest charges on your Direct Unsubsidized Loans.
+While not required to do so, you may also pay the interest on your loans while you are in school.
+Paying the interest can help keep your monthly payments lower than if you allow the interest to be capitalized (added to the principal balance).
 You agree that the loan holder may add interest charges to your loan amount, as provided by law, if you do not make payments of interest.
+You will receive more information about repayment choices from Direct Loans but the information can also be located on their website at https://studentaid.gov/.